HIV/AIDS for Florida Healthcare Professionals

 Who Should Be Tested?

-The State of Florida and the CDC recommend that everyone between the ages of 13 and 64 get tested for HIV at least once as part of routine healthcare and that people with certain risk factors be tested quarterly or at least annually (HIV.gov, 2018; FL DOH, 2020).
+The CDC (2022c) and the state of Florida (FL DOH, 2023) recommend that everyone between the ages of 13 and 64 be tested for HIV at least once as part of routine healthcare.

 Additionally, Florida mandates testing for specific populations, as described below: